ifellows/salt/salt_website/src/content/docs/getting-started/first-steps.md

 1. Go to **Facilities**
 2. Click **Setup Code** next to your facility
-3. Note the 6-character code — it expires in 24 hours
+3. Note the 6-character code; it expires in 24 hours.

 ![Facility setup code dialog](../../../assets/screenshots/admin-facilities-setup-code.png)

 ## 5. Install the tablet app

 On the tablet, open a browser and go to `https://your-server/tablet`.
-This page is public — no credentials required — and provides the APK download and installation instructions.
+This page is public, no credentials required, and provides the APK download and installation instructions.

 ![/tablet page with installation instructions](../../../assets/screenshots/tablet-apk-download.png)